ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 ###### Sample query

-This query filters out the sensor events which have the temperature greater than 30 celsius and for every 100 sensor events, it groups them based on their type, count number of sensor events for each type and publishes all the types have more than one event to the `highTemperatureSensorStream` stream.
+This query filters out the sensor events, which have the temperature greater than 30 celsius, and for every 100 sensor events, it groups them based on their type, count number of sensor events for each type and publishes all the types have more than one event to the `highTemperatureSensorStream` stream.